Atlas V: Human-rating certification

 On August 4, 2011, Boeing announced that it would use the Atlas V as the initial launch vehicle for its CST-100 crew capsule.
 CST-100 will take NASA astronauts to the International Space Station (ISS) and was also intended to service the proposed Bigelow Commercial Space Station.
 A three-flight test program was projected to be completed by 2015, certifying the Atlas V/CST-100 combination for human spaceflight operations.
 The first flight was expected to include an Atlas V rocket integrated with an uncrewed CST-100 capsule, the second flight an in-flight launch abort system demonstration in the middle of that year, and the third flight a crewed mission carrying two Boeing test-pilot astronauts into LEO and returning them safely at the end of 2015.
 These plans were delayed by many years and morphed along the way so that in the end, the first orbital test flight with no crew materialized in 2019, but it was a failure and needed to be reflown in 2022, the in-flight launch abort system test flight did not materialize, and the third flight, a crewed orbital test flight with two astronauts (in the end NASA's, not Boeing's astronauts) materialized in June 2024 as Boeing Crewed Flight Test.
 The launch abort system was tested in 2019 in the Boeing Pad Abort Test.
 The spacecraft launched from a test stand, not from an Atlas V.

 In 2014, NASA selected the Boeing Starliner CST-100 spacecraft as part of the Commercial Crew Program.
 Atlas V is the launch vehicle for Starliner.
 The first launch of an uncrewed Starliner, the Boeing OFT mission, occurred atop a human-rated Atlas V on the morning of December 20, 2019; the mission failed to meet goals due to a spacecraft failure, though the Atlas V launcher performed well.
-In 2022, an Atlas V launched an uncrewed Starliner capsule for the second time on Boe-OFT 2 mission; the mission was a success.
+In 2022, an Atlas V launched an uncrewed Starliner capsule for the second time on Boe-OFT 2 mission; the launch was a success.

-In June 2024, on Boe-CFT mission, Atlas V carried humans into space for the first time, launching two NASA astronauts to the ISS.
+In June 2024, on Boe-CFT mission, Atlas V carried humans into space for the first time, successfully launching two NASA astronauts to the ISS.